laravel/docs/security.md

 		// Only authenticated users may enter...
 	}));

 By default, the `basic` filter will use the `email` column on the user record when authenticating.
-If you wish to use another column you may pass the column name as the first parameter to the `basic` method:
+If you wish to use another column you may pass the column name as the first parameter to the `basic` method in `app/filters.php`:

 	return Auth::basic('username');